-A Small-Group Program for Six Weeks
+A Small-Group Program for Seven Weeks

-The six-week length of the Bellwood Mood and Anxiety Program (MAP) ensures that each patient gets the time and guidance that they need to make significant recovery gains.
+The seven-week length of the Bellwood Mood and Anxiety Program (MAP) ensures that each patient gets the time and guidance that they need to make significant recovery gains.
 MAP strongly emphasizes the learning and practice of relapse prevention skills.
 The goal is to ensure that patients are properly prepared for the challenges of functioning out in the real world and will be able to maintain their recoveries after completing their programs.

 A maximum of eight patients can be together in the Bellwood Mood and Anxiety Program (MAP) at one time.
 The small program size lets us observe and interact with patients often and meaningfully.
 MAP provides patients with effective, individualized care in an environment that is supportive and inclusive.
 As a consequence, MAP patients can make relatively fast progress and build momentum in their recoveries.